esherwin/MethaneDistributionsPublished/README.md

 # ReadMe Sherwin et al. 2024
+Code for "US oil and gas system emissions from one million aerial site measurements", published in Nature.

-US oil and gas system emissions from one million aerial site measurements
+Sherwin, E.D., Rutherford, J.S., Zhang, Z., Chen, Y., Wetherley, E.B., Yakovlev, P.V., Berman, E.S.F.,  Jones, B.B., Cusworth, D.H., Thorpe, A.K., Ayasse, A.K., Duren, R.M., Brandt, A.R.
+US oil and gas system emissions from nearly  one million aerial site measurements.
+Nature.
+627, 328-334 (2024)

-Includes documentation for the 2025 correction to this paper.
+Includes results and documentation for the 2025 correction to this paper.

+See https://zenodo.org/records/10064774 for the originally published data and code.

 ## Analytica models
 The key models used to conduct the primary analysis in the paper, e.g. the numbers underlying most figures in the paper.